csuhta/inquisition-perks/readme.txt

 Rating: Poor

-This perk gives you a one-time pack of teir 1 metals and cloth, about 10 of each kind.
+This perk gives you a one-time pack of tier 1 metals and cloth, about 10 of each kind.
 You can gather these yourself, and even buy some of them from merchants.
 Spend your points elsewhere.